K0nker8/PatternAnalysis-2025/recognition/Task_8_Convnext_48833974/README.md

 #### Patchify Stem:
     - Replaces standard 7*7 convolution from other CNN's to a 4*4 convolution of stride 4.
 This is adapted from patch embedding of ViTs
-    - Creates non-overlapping patches, increasing effeciency and performance over other CNNs
+    - Creates non-overlapping patches, increasing efficiency and performance over other CNNs

 #### Stagewise Architecture:
     - Four stage structure, processes progressively lower-res feature maps